Destaq/life-calendar/README.md

 <ul>
     <li>Edge Browser completely unsupported.</li>
-    <li>Once a box you have shaded in the future is reached, it doesn't change from green to yellow.</li>
+    <li>Once a box you have shaded in the future is reached, it doesn't change from green to yellow.
+Instead, it remains green with the shaded stripes it had.</li>
-    <li>Past boxes that you have lived through do not change color (from yellow to red).</li>
     <li>Color-coding boxes does not work on Firefox 81.</li>
 </ul>